Princess Christina of the Netherlands

 Following her primary education, she attended the University of Groningen in the Netherlands and then in 1968 traveled to Canada where she studied classical music in Montreal.
 A few years later, she moved to New York City, taking a position teaching music in a Montessori school.

-It was while in New York that she met her future husband, Jorge Pérez y Guillermo.
+While in New York she met her future husband, Jorge Pérez y Guillermo.
 Once again religious differences came into play with a Dutch royal marriage.
-Guillermo was Catholic, and many people still remembered the recent marriage of Christina’s elder sister, Irene, and the scandal it caused.
+Guillermo was Catholic, and many people still remembered the recent marriage of Christina’s elder sister Irene and the scandal it caused.
 Despite this, the couple was engaged in February 1975.

 The couple married on June 28, 1975, in a civil ceremony held in Baarn, the Netherlands followed by a religious ceremony at the St. Martin’s Cathedral in Utrecht, the Netherlands.
-Having not received the consent of the government, Princess Christina relinquished her rights to the Dutch throne (as well as for her descendants) and her position as a member of The Royal House.
+Because she had not received the government’s consent, Princess Christina relinquished her rights to the Dutch throne for herself and her descendants and her position as a member of The Royal House.
 The couple settled in New York for several years before returning to the Netherlands.
 They built Villa Eikenhorst, on the De Horsten estate in Wassenaar, and had three children:

 • Bernardo Federico Tomas Guillermo (born 1977), married Eva Prinz-Valdes, had one son and one daughter

-Princess Christina was an accomplished musician, recorded several CDs, and sang at several family events, including the funeral of her mother, Queen Juliana.
-She also founded a music foundation in her name and was the chairperson of the Princess Christina Competition, a music competition for young people.
+Princess Christina was an accomplished musician, recorded several CDs, and sang at several family events, including the funeral of her mother Queen Juliana.
+She founded a music foundation in her name and was the chairperson of the Princess Christina Competition, a music competition for young people.

 In June 2018 it was announced that Princess Christina was suffering from bone cancer.
 Princess Christina died at Noordeinde Palace in The Hague, the Netherlands on August 16, 2019, at the age of 72 from bone cancer.
 Princess Christina’s remains were taken to Fagel’s Garden Pavilion on the grounds of Noordeinde Palace, where close friends and family paid their last respects.
 The cremation was held in private.